[Mr David Crausby in the Chair]

 In conclusion, the pubs code and the PCA are capable of delivering fairer outcomes for tenants.
 In doing so, they could be a lifeline to the local pubs that so many of our constituents value.
 A few relatively simple changes in approach could achieve a great deal to ensure that the system works more effectively and more quickly to deliver the outcomes intended by Parliament when it adopted the legislation.
 I hope the adjudicator and the Minister will carefully consider the points made in the debate about how that might happen in practice.

-It is a pleasure to serve under your chairmanship as always, Mr Robertson.
+It is a pleasure, as always, to serve under your chairmanship, Mr Robertson.
 I congratulate my hon.
 Friend the Member for West Bromwich West (Mr Bailey), who has been an incredibly important contributor to us getting as far as we have towards justice for pub tenants and a fully functioning, fair market in our pubs industry.
 My hon.
 Friend made his case in a typically impressive fashion and laid out many of the issues that face all those who want the pubs code to work in the way that Parliament originally intended.

 I do not propose to repeat all the history that my hon.
 Friend laid out, but it is important to remember that Parliament, and subsequently the Government, took the fairly unprecedented step of intervening in a market—and despite the rhetoric, that has not been the Government’s modus operandi over the last few years—because of historic market failure.
 There was recognition that pub companies had failed to get their house in order, despite numerous opportunities to do so, and that there was an unfair imbalance in the relationship between powerful pub companies and tenants, who were individual small business people.